rscopes/rescope/readme.md

 # Caipi Rescope

-Scalable, 'state' based store for (but not limited to) ReactJS, with node EventEmitter api.
+Flexible & scalable 'state' based store for (but not limited to) ReactJS, with node EventEmitter api.

 ## ReScope What ?